Sorry, you need to enable JavaScript to visit this website.

 a.
 Present the need for adolescent participation within urban development processes and the value they add through their involvement.

 b.
-Present the process of co-creating the Public Space Assessment Framework (PSAF) as an innovative model of collaboration between adolescents, local governments and civil society towards inclusive and accessible urban public space development
+Present the process of co-creating the Public Space Assessment Framework (PSAF) as an innovative model of collaboration between adolescents, local governments and civil society towards inclusive, accessible and participative urban public space development

 c.
-To present the PSAF as a means that can facilitate meaningful adolescent inclusion within multi-level urban governance, that in turn, can strengthen partnerships between different spheres of government, civil societies, community stakeholders and young people.
+To present the PSAF as a means that can facilitate meaningful adolescent inclusion within multi-level urban governance, that in turn, can encourage meaningful participation while strengthening partnerships between different spheres of government, civil societies, community stakeholders and young people.

 d.
 To share the evidence of meaningful inclusion of adolescents as equal partners for localization of SDGs through contextual tools and actions.